jayveedee/Dell-XPS-15-7590-Ubuntu/README.md

 - xdotool Super+Right        -- Swipe right, 4 fingers    -- snap window to the right side of the screen

 Super+ctrl+Left & Super+ctrl+Right need to be changed in the keyboard shortcuts, otherwise it will be the default

+## Step 5 - Plugins
+- Dash to Panel (Combine task bar with top panel)
+- ArcMenu (Windows like menu)
+- system-monitor-next (for some fancy graphs of system resources used)
+- Vitals (for looking at resources as well, a bit more indepth)
+- WinTile (optional, for snapping windows to corners like windows)
+- Clipboard Indicator (save clipboard for awhile or ease of access)

 # References
 - Ubuntu installation/documentation: https://ubuntu.com/